numberplates/plateit-generator-docs/components/bottom-line.md

 Force-aligns the central placement of the bottom line with the central placement of the registration for when the registration has been positioned off-centre to account for the presence of a (non-floating) side badge.
 This is not the default behaviour but may be desired for certain situations.
 It takes a *boolean*.

 Returns: `BottomLine`

-> Note: If you are utilising an extra bottom line, this will affect both.

 ### utilise()